unixfreaxjp/Strudels_Attack/README.md

 Threat report: http://blog.malwaremustdie.org/2017/02/mmd-0062-2017-ssh-direct-tcp-forward-attack.html and IOC: https://misppriv.circl.lu/events/view/6164

-You can search IP addresses you want to check in this repository, to seek in which category it is classified in MMD-0062-2017 (attckers or victims).
+You can search IP addresses you want to check in this repository, to seek in which category it is classified in MMD-0062-2017 (attackers or victims).

 Cyber crime diagram to explain the mass credential stealing scheme: